Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/kernels.rst

 Kernels
 =======

 The term *kernel function*, or kernel for short, is overloaded.
 Here, we refer to *positive semi-definite kernels*, that is, the functions inducing reproducing kernel Hilbert spaces [Aronszajn1950]_.
-They uderlie the ``kernel trick'', which is used, for instance, in non-linear support vector machines (SVMs).
+They underlie the "kernel trick" [Schölkopf2002]_, which is used, for instance, in non-linear support vector machines (SVMs).